fallen-icarus/cardano-swaps/README.md

 ### Add beacons to improve indexing for arbitragers.

 Currently, to lookup a swap, the only query possible is to lookup up a specific trading pair.
 But for arbitragers, it may be better to lookup all swaps where the offered asset is ADA.
-This would include AGIX/ADA, WMT/ADA, etc. Alternatively, it may be better to lookup all swaps where the asked asset is ADA.
-These queries can be achieved by introducing two additional beacons to the protocol:
+This would include AGIX/ADA, WMT/ADA, etc. This query can be achieved by introducing an additional beacon to the protocol.

-1. An offer beacon dedicated to a specific asset.
-2. An ask beacon dedicated to a specific asset.

-As an example, if Alice is looking to swap AGIX/ADA (ADA is the offered asset), then she would create a beacon UTxO with the trading pair beacon for AGIX/ADA and the ADA offer beacon.
-Then, arbitragers can find Alice's swaps by querying either of these beacons.
-The introduction of these beacons should have minimal perfomance impacts while making it much easier for arbitragers to find profitable swap chains.

 ## FAQ